Enter3080/Robotic-Arm-Kinematics-Library/README.md

 - Position-only IK (3×6 Jacobian); end-effector orientation is not controlled.
 - No redundancy resolution / null-space optimisation.
-- Numerical solver may still converge slowly near singularities;
-  damped least squares is a planned improvement.
+- Numerical IK convergence depends on the starting pose; targets near the fully-vertical / singular configuration may exhaust the iteration budget even when reachable.
 - This is a kinematics library only — no dynamics, no trajectory generation, no ROS nodes.